 Discounts might be reduced to take into account the cost floor.
 This may include the cost of acquiring, building, maintaining or improving your home in recent years.
-The cost floor is taken into account when your home's value is calculated.
+This cost will be taken into account when your home's purchase price is calculated.